 Getting to Shikoku by Train

 Trains access Shikoku from mainland Honshu via the Seto-Ohashi bridge in the northeastern part of the island.
-There are direct train connections between Takamatsu on Shikoku and Okayama on Honshu (about 1 hour / 2,000¥), where you can connect to faster Shinkansen trains to Kyoto, Osaka and beyond.
+There are direct train connections between Takamatsu on Shikoku and Okayama on Honshu (about 1 hour), where you can connect to faster Shinkansen trains to Kyoto, Osaka and beyond.

 Getting to Shikoku by Bus

 Buses from all major cities in southern Honshu (like Tokyo, Kyoto, Nagoya, Osaka, Hiroshima, etc.) make their way to one of the big cities near Shikoku’s three road-bridges (Matsuyama in the north-west, Takamatsu in the north-east and Tokushima in the east of the island).
-They’re slower but cheaper than the trains.

-How to get around on Shikoku
+How to Get Around on Shikoku

-Japans infallible train network doesn’t exclude Shikoku, and there are train connections between all the bigger cities on the island.
 A good idea is to get a regional JR-Railway pass that allows for unlimited use of Shikoku’s JR railways for 3 (12,000¥/91$), 4 (15,000¥/113$), 5 (17,000¥/127$) or 7 days (20,000¥/149$).
 You can order your pass online here.

-In some areas of the island, getting around by public transport is a bit complicated.
-Examples include the Iya Valley – although, with a bit of planning, it’s still possible to get around by public buses.
-If you can afford it (and have an international driver’s licence), you can also rent a car in any of the bigger cities on the island (like Takamatsu, Matsuyama, Kochi or Tokushima.
+If you can afford it (and have an international driver’s licence), you can also rent a car in any of the bigger cities on the island (like Takamatsu, Matsuyama, Kochi or Tokushima) to be a little more flexible.

-When to visit Shikoku?
+When to Visit Shikoku?

 Like in most parts of Japan, the climate on Shikoku is temperate, so the ideal time to visit the island mostly depends on your personal preference.
 We went in summer and were rewarded with pleasant, warm and mostly dry weather.